Damikaskk/Car-Project-667/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU 3.0 Public License - see the [LICENSE](./.LICENSE) file for details.